Nonprofit Basics: The Google for Nonprofits Program

 Nonprofit Basics – Learn more nonprofit management essentials by exploring other expert resources.

 Google Grants Eligibility: Is Your Nonprofit Eligible? – The Google Ad Grant is a huge asset to your marketing efforts.
-Figure out if meet the criteria outlined in this guide.
+Figure out if you meet the criteria outlined in this guide.

 How to Apply for Google Grants: A Comprehensive Guide – Follow these steps to get your Google for Nonprofits account and Google Ad Grants account up and running.